kaist-dmlab/TensorFlowOnSpark/README.md

 **Note: since TensorFlow 2.x breaks API compatibility with TensorFlow 1.x, the examples have been updated accordingly.
 If you are using TensorFlow 1.x, you will need to checkout the `v1.4.4` tag for compatible examples and instructions.**

-## License

-The use and distribution terms for this software are covered by the Apache 2.0 license.
-See [LICENSE](LICENSE) file for terms.

 ## How to train mnist example code